moritzsanne/homeserver/README.md

 ## 🚀 Quick Start

 ### Prerequisites
+This setup is based on Ubuntu Server LTS.
+Before you begin, ensure you have the following:
 1. Install Docker and Docker Compose on your system
 2. Install [Portainer](https://docs.portainer.io/start/install) for easy container management
 3. Clone this repository: